gradle/native-samples/README.md

 ## Application with static library dependencies (static-library)

-This build demonstrates building and using static libraries.
+This sample demonstrates building and using static libraries.

 ### C++